Postpartum Periods: What to Expect (After You’ve Expected)

 Pre-baby PMS could mean more postpartum depression

-Enter pregnancy, a tidal wave of a hormonal shift, and the women in this group are especially vulnerable to PPD.
+Enter pregnancy, a tidal wave of a hormonal shift, and people in this group are especially vulnerable to PPD.

-A study involving over 1,300 women found those with more severe PMS symptoms before getting pregnant had significantly worse-off mood swings, irritability, and depression throughout pregnancy and the postpartum period.14
+A study involving over 1,300 women found those with more severe PMS symptoms before getting pregnant had significantly worse mood swings, irritability, and depression throughout pregnancy and the postpartum period.14

 You’ll bleed right after giving birth—but this isn’t a period!